PANZERKAMPFWAGEN 205 PORSCHE

 The photo above actually shows that the other side of the Maus is relatively still in one piece, with the wide tracks still in place and going around the roller wheels and drive sprocket.

 Fortunately for the Allies, the whole Maus tank project was a complete waste of time, effort and resources.
-Nine of these super tanks were actually in various stages of completion but the war ended before they could be completed.
+A total of 9 of these super tanks were actually in various stages of completion but the war ended before they could be completed.
 There is no known record of the Maus tank having actually been in any sort of combat.

 Below a British officer stands in front of a partly manufactured Maus at the factory where they were being assembled.
-The war ended to quick for these tanks to be finished and put into combat...luckily for the allies.
+Indeed the war ended too quick for these tanks to be finished and put into combat...luckily for the allies.

 Click the image below to visit Kubinka Tank Museum in Russia